AimeeRose/aimeerose.github.io/_posts/2014-11-22-nfl-avg-yds-per-play.markdown

 # The end of the NFL driven by head injuries

-Journalists, among others, are predicting the end of the NFL.
-Lawsuits by current and former players suffering [concussions][wiki-concussions] and head injuries are driving these predictions.
-The controversy over these injuries comes amidst coverage of the violence in players' personal lives.
+Journalists are predicting [the end of the NFL][grantland].
+Driving these predictions are the lawsuits by current and former players suffering [concussions][wiki-concussions] and head injuries.
+In parallel with this controversy comes coverage of violence in players' personal lives.

 What's worse is these two trends may be related: according to [this article in vice sports][vice-sports], doctors examining former players at Boston